We Believe The Scriptures

 We believe that the souls of unbelievers remain, after death, in conscious misery until the second resurrection, when with soul and body reunited they shall appear at the Great White Throne Judgment, and shall be cast into the Lake of Fire, not to be annihilated, but to suffer everlasting, conscious punishment (Luke 16:19-26; Matthew 25:41-46; II Thessalonians 1:7-9; Jude 6-7; Mark 9:43-48; Revelation 20:11-15).

 Marriage and Human Sexuality

 We believe that God ordained marriage between a man and a woman, and intends it to last until one of the spouses dies.
-However, if a marriage is broken by the sin of divorce, we recognoize that there is forgiveness and restoration in Christ.
+However, if a marriage is broken by the sin of divorce, we recognize that there is forgiveness and restoration in Christ.
 (Genesis 2:24; Matthew 5:31,32; Mark 10:6-12; I Corinthians 7) We renounce the unisex philosophy that creates confusion by blurring the lines between masculinity and femininity.
-We believe that definite distinctions between men and women are God-made to be ultimately fulfuilling and are thus to be preserved and promoted.
+We believe that definite distinctions between men and women are God-made to be ultimately fulfilling, and are thus to be preserved and promoted.
 (Genesis 2:21-23; Deuteronomy 22:5; I Corinthians 11:1-5; I Timothy 2:9-14; I Peter 3:1-9)